thred/wolfgangsee-pegel/TUTORIAL.md

 **Try it:** Execute it with `./wolfgangsee-pegel.sh`.

-Edit the crontab table by executing `crontab -e`.
+For adding this to the crontab, we need the full path.
+Execute `pwd` and copy it.
+Now, edit the crontab table by executing `crontab -e`.
+Add a new line and store it:

+    1 * * * * /.../wolfgangsee-pegel.sh

+This will execute one minute after each full hour, every day.

+**Try it:** Make a break and check the result.

+**Document it:** Document, that you can execute the application with `./wolfgangsee-pegel.sh`.

+Commit your work.